 Please note, thanks to a grant from the Fletcher Jones Foundation, construction is currently underway for our new state-of-the-art experiential learning center.
 Construction locations that will be unavailable for use this spring include 121 Fletcher Jones Foundation Computer Center, 151 library storage, and 112 computer lab.

 The bookstore is currently servicing all orders, including textbooks and merchandise, through its website.
-To accommodate the start of the spring term, receipt of textbooks will be handled as follows:
+Orders can be picked up on the plaza in front of the bookstore entrance during the week of January 25 (Monday through Friday) between 12:30 and 4 p.m.

 Beginning February 1, the retail store will be open to the public Monday through Friday from 10:30 a.m. to 3 p.m.
 We will be limiting the number of customers inside at one time and cleaning frequently according to the Centers for Disease Control and Prevention guidelines.
 Please call 909-748-8951 with inquiries.